zalzah00/dsai_1.2/lesson.md

 - Insertion anomaly: Inability to insert data into the database due to absence of other data.
 - Deletion anomaly: Loss of data due to deletion of other data.
-- Update anomaly: Inconsistency due to redundancy of data.
+- Update anomaly: Update inconsistency due to redundancy of data.

 ### 3.3 Referential Integrity